3 Best Gas Credit Cards to Help You Save at the Pump

 Projected annual cash back on gas: $145.08 (plus 6% cash back on groceries)

-With the Blue Cash Preferred Card from American Express, you’ll earn 6% cash back at U.S. supermarkets (on the first $6,000 per year; 1% thereafter), 6% cash back on select U.S. streaming subscriptions, 3% cash back at stand-alone U.S. gas stations and select department stores, and 1% cash back on everything else.
+With the Blue Cash Preferred Card from American Express, you’ll earn 6% cash back at U.S. supermarkets (on the first $6,000 per year; 1% thereafter), 6% cash back on select U.S. streaming subscriptions, 3% cash back at stand-alone U.S. gas stations, transit, and 1% cash back on everything else.

-- Pros: Plenty of cash back on supermarkets and travel purchases
+- Pros: Plenty of cash back on supermarkets and commuting costs

 2. Discover it Chrome